-Nepal is a gay hiker’s paradise laden with ancient kingdoms, majestic mountains, and monasteries galore.
-Our trip begins with two days rickshawing the busy streets of Kathmandu, before we fly over the haunting Himalayas en route to the Everest region.
+Nepal is a hiker’s paradise laden with ancient kingdoms, majestic mountains, and monasteries galore.
+Our gay Nepal adventure begins with two days rickshawing the busy streets of Kathmandu, before we fly over the haunting Himalayas en route to the Everest region.
 Over two weeks we’ll grace the same trails where many of the mountain’s epic ascents begin, slumbering in the tea houses of the world’s highest inhabited villages.
-Our big gay hike reaches its own impressive heights with a visit to Everest Base Camp (5,364m), where we can bask in the majesty of the Mother of the Universe, that epic mountain herself.
+Our big gay Nepal hike reaches its own impressive heights with a visit to Everest Base Camp (5,364m), where we can bask in the majesty of the Mother of the Universe, that epic mountain herself.

-We’re off to the mountain airstrip of Lukla (2,800m/9,200ft) to begin our trek through the valley of the Dudh Kosi (or ‘milk river’).
+Rise and shine!
+Our gay Nepal adventure is off to the mountain airstrip of Lukla (2,800m/9,200ft) to begin our trek through the valley of the Dudh Kosi (or ‘milk river’).
 We’ll descend into the forest and cross several tributary streams on our way to Phakding (2,652m/8,700ft), a settlement where we’ll spend the night.
 Most of our tea houses feature private rooms, en-suite washrooms, and hot running water you’ll warmly relish.
 While the rooms aren’t heated, you’ll be given an electric blanket or a surprisingly effective hot water bottle to keep you toasty through the night.
 Today’s hike: about 3 hours.

 This morning’s journey takes us through more magnificent forests that are ablaze with flowers every spring and fall.
 Prepare for several ascents and descents, but know that you’ll get your first glimpse of Mt Everest today.
 Once we reach Namche Bazaar (3,440m/11,300ft), there will be time to explore the town, or to kick back with local beer while soaking in the view.
 Today’s hike: about 6 hours.